Samridhiverma27/Samridhiverma27.github.io/_projects/1_Vega_lite_projectHW8.md

 ## Building Dataset

-Let's look at the plots and analysis below
+Let's look at the plots and analysis below what's going on in this dataset

 ## Simple Plot on how Congressmen and the number of buildings made under them

+#
+#
+#

 <vegachart schema-url="{{ site.baseurl }}/assets/json/bar_chart_congressional.json" style="width: 100%"></vegachart>